Beloth/Ostston/Next/Notes.md

 ####Investigation

 You will be rewarded for any informtion you bring me regarding these cultists and where our missing citizens are.
+Awaiting the results of the Sages investigation into the rogue mages and the crystal pieces.
+Archanist Shaniera is also do some investigation herself.
+As you leave you notice Lord Tanafrey talking urgently to a female elf.
+If you try to hear them they will spot you and fall silent and sneer at you and walk away.
+If you was about her you find that she is an advisor to Tanafrey.
+Lady Yordel.
+Magic user.
+Aloof.
+Doesn't talk to many people.

 #####Toys
 Marshal suggests visiting the craftsman quarters.